Non Toxic Cleaning:

 What’s So Bad About Phthalates?

 Phthalates are a family of chemicals, so different phthalates behave in different ways – most of them in ways linked to adverse health effects in people and animals.
 Three phthalates (BBP, DBP, and DEHP) have been banned permanently from toys and pacifiers for children under 3 (who may teethe or suck on them).
 These phthalates have been found to damage reproductive systems and cause cancer in rats and are suspected to do so in humans as well.
 In humans, phthalates like DiDP can irritate and injure our skin and eyes and cause nausea, dizziness, and vomiting.
 DINP is linked to tumors and developmental problems in rats and in California it is considered a chemical known to cause cancer.
 DnOP is linked to endometriosis in women and reproductive development in rats.
 DiDP, DINP, and DnOP are all on an interim ban from toys that can go into a child’s mouth.
+And a recent large study across over 5,000 people linked phthalates to premature deaths – up to 107.000 annually – among adults aged 55-64.

 - Birth defects